 Feng has mentored over 30 Post-Doctoral Research Fellows through externally funded research projects, most of them have since moved on to tenure faculty positions (including Chairs) in leading Universities both in the UK and internationally, and to the private sectors (consulting, banking and tech start-ups).
 He currently supervises a number of PhD researchers, having supervised 10 PhDs to successful completion and served as the external examiner for 12 PhDs both in the UK and internationally.

-Feng is currently Head of the Technology and Innovation Group.
-Previously he served as the Associated Dean for Research and Enterprise at Cass Business School; and was a member of various Committees and Working Groups both at the Business School and the University.
+Feng is currently the Head of Technology and Innovation Management.
+Previously he served as the Associated Dean for Research and Enterprise at Cass Business School.

-Before joining Cass Business School, Feng was Chair of e-Business Development (2001-2011) at Newcastle University Business School for 10 years, where he held various senior management responsibilities, including Associate Dean (Director) for Business Engagement, Associate Dean for Teaching & Learning; Head of Management; and Associate Dean for Business Development.
-Previously he was Lecturer/Senior Lecturer and Director of Postgraduate Research at Department of Management Science at Strathclyde University Business School in Glasgow, Scotland.
+Before joining Cass, Feng was Chair of e-Business Development (2001-2011) at Newcastle University Business School for 10 years, where he held a series of senior management positions, including Associate Dean (Director) for Business Engagement, Associate Dean for Teaching & Learning; Head of Management; and Associate Dean for Business Development.
+Previously he was Lecturer/Senior Lecturer and Director of Postgraduate Research at Department of Management Science, Strathclyde University Business School in Scotland, UK.